-A Phlebotomist’s daily routine and job responsibilities can vary depending on their work environment.
-The activities of the Phlebotomy Technician involve hands-on, direct patient care when performing blood draws.
-Phlebotomists also perform administrative duties such as labeling specimens, preparing them for further medical testing, completing paperwork, and using Information Technology as well as computer hardware and software programs to enter patient data.
+Phlebotomist job responsibilities can vary depending on their work environment and employer.
+They provide hands-on, direct patient care when performing blood draws.
+Phlebotomy technicians also perform administrative duties such as labeling specimens, preparing them for further medical testing, and maintaining patient data.
+Duties commonly performed by phlebotomists include:

 - Greeting customers, receiving written orders from physicians, verifying the identity of the patient, and confirming that medical records are correct